Create and manage device groups

 Preview several devices that will be matched by this rule.
 If you're satisfied with the rule, click the User access tab.

 Assign the user groups that can access the device group you created.

 You can only grant access to Azure AD user groups that have been assigned to RBAC roles.

 Click Close.
 The configuration changes are applied.

 Manage device groups

-You can promote or demote the rank of a device group so that it is given higher or lower priority during matching.
-When a device is matched to more than one group, it is added only to the highest ranked group.
+You can promote or demote the rank of a device group so that it's given higher or lower priority during matching.
+When a device is matched to more than one group, it's added only to the highest ranked group.
 You can also edit and delete groups.

 Deleting a device group may affect email notification rules.
 If a device group is configured under an email notification rule, it will be removed from that rule.
 If the device group is the only group configured for an email notification, that email notification rule will be deleted along with the device group.

 By default, device groups are accessible to all users with portal access.
 You can change the default behavior by assigning Azure AD user groups to the device group.

 Devices that aren't matched to any groups are added to Ungrouped devices (default) group.
 You cannot change the rank of this group or delete it.
 However, you can change the remediation level of this group, and define the Azure AD user groups that can access this group.